nemesisx00/ocsm/README.md

 ## Inside OCSM

-OCSM is built in [Rust](https://rust-lang.org), relying on [GTK4](https://gtk.org) to draw the GUI.
-Linux is the target platform but it should be compatible with any platform that GTK also supports.
+OCSM is built in [Rust](https://rust-lang.org), relying on [Freya](https://freyaui.dev) to draw the GUI.
+Linux is the target platform but it should be compatible with any platform that [Freya](https://freyaui.dev) also supports.

 &nbsp;